tkhgf/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?
+34799
-* The size of the validation set is ?
+* The size of the validation set is ?4410
-* The size of test set is ?
+* The size of test set is ?12630
 * The shape of a traffic sign image is ?
+Go straight or left
 * The number of unique classes/labels in the data set is ?
+43

 ####2.
 Include an exploratory visualization of the dataset.